Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Experimental Setting

 \subsection{Datasets and Models}

-It is noteworthy that our approach can be applied in practice to KGs with or without types, domains and ranges.
-Indeed, in the absence of such background knowledge, our semantic-driven loss functions reduce to their respective vanilla counterparts.
-However, we evaluate our proposal in an ideal experimental setting to precisely qualify the interest of considering semantics.
+Even though our approach could be applied in KGs with or without relation signatures, we evaluate our proposal in an ideal experimental setting to precisely qualify the interest of considering domains and ranges.
 Firstly, all relations appearing in the training set have a defined domain and range.
 Secondly, both the head $h$ and tail $t$ of train triples have another semantically valid counterpart for negative sampling.
 These two conditions guarantee that each positive train triple can be paired with at least one semantically valid triple.
-Finally, validation and test sets contain triples whose relation have a well-defined domain (resp. range), as well as more than 10 possible candidates as head (resp. tail).
+Finally, validation and test sets contain triples whose relation have a well-defined domain (resp. range), as well as more than 10 semantically valid candidates as head (resp. tail).
 This ensures Sem@$K$ is not unduly penalized and can be calculated on the same set of entities as Hits@$K$ and MRR until $K=10$.

-The datasets used in the experiments derive from FB15K237-ET, DB93K, and YAGO4-19K~\cite{hubert2023}, that are all filtered so that they meet the aforementioned criteria.
+To ensure these requirements, we filtered FB15k237-ET, DBpedia93k, and YAGO4-19k~\cite{hubert2023} so that they comply with the aforementioned criteria.
 In the following, their filtered versions are referred to as FB15k187, DBpedia77k, and Yago14k, respectively.
 Table~\ref{tab:datasets} provides statistics for these datasets and reflects the diversity of their characteristics.
-In this work, several KGEMs are considered and summarized in Table~\ref{tab:kgems}.
+In this work, several KGEMs are considered: TransE~\cite{transe}, TransH~\cite{transh}, and DistMult~\cite{distmult} using $\mathcal{L}_{PHL}$; ComplEx~\cite{complex} and SimplE~\cite{simple} using $\mathcal{L}_{PLL}$; ConvE~\cite{conve}, TuckER~\cite{tucker}, and RGCN~\cite{rgcn} using $\mathcal{L}_{BCEL}$.
+Datasets and codes are available in our GitHub repository.\footnote{ \url{https://github.com/nicolas-hbt/semantic-lossfunc/}}